EgemennSahin/evoly-map/README.md

 #### **Database schema**

-Finally, the DynamoDB table was optimized by setting the customerId as the sort key.
+Finally, the DynamoDB table was optimized by setting the customerId as the partition key and the markerId as the sort key.
 This approach ensures that only data for the customer is queried, which removes the need to download the entire dataset and filter out the customer's data.

 ## Getting Started